> the year is 2025

 > someone already built it

-> we are all writing the same set of code
+> we’re all writing the same code

 > saas is a fractal

-> saas is too cheap to meter
+> too cheap to meter

-> all my users churn
+> all users churn

 > time to sunset

-> they were all other b2b saas anyway
+> they were other b2b saas anyway

 > b2b saas is a ponzi scheme